 - Coupling between antenna being tuned and other antennas.

-- Passive tunable integrated circuits (tuners).
+- Passive tunable integrated circuits, or tuners.

 System efficiency, radiation efficiency, and S-parameters are used as the goal function to determine the final component values.